QuantEcon/lecture-source-py/source/rst/lucas_model.rst

         return T

-To solve the model, we write a function that iterates using the Lucas operator to find the fixed point
+To solve the model, we write a function that iterates using the Lucas operator to find the fixed point.

 .. code-block:: python3